 2. Learn The Difference Between Natural, Synthetic, Man-made and Fake Gems

-It’s helpful to know these distinctions before you enter a gemstone dealer’s office or jewelry store.
-Read below the brief gemological definitions of each.
+It’s helpful to know these distinctions before you enter a gem dealer’s office or jewellery store.
+So let’s dive into some gemological definitions of each.

 A natural gem is any gemstone that is entirely the product of nature.
 It’s unaltered by humans in any way, except for ordinary cutting and polishing.